KnowThePepper

 How Hot is Thai Dragon?
 Heat Level & Flavor

-The Thai Dragon delivers 50K–100K Scoville Heat Units, placing it in the Extra-Hot tier (100K–1M SHU).
-That makes it roughly 20x hotter than a jalapeño.
+The Thai Dragon delivers 50K–100K Scoville Heat Units, placing it in the Hot tier (10K-100K SHU).
+That makes it roughly 6-40x hotter than a jalapeño, depending on where the jalapeño falls in its 2,500-8,000 SHU range.

 Flavor notes: sharp and bright.

-Thai Dragon Nutrition Facts & Health Benefits
+Thai Dragon Nutrition Facts & Serving Context

 Like most hot peppers, Thai Dragon delivers a solid nutritional profile relative to its small size.
 Capsaicin - the compound responsible for heat - has been studied for anti-inflammatory properties and potential metabolic effects, though eating Thai Dragon for health reasons requires some tolerance for pain.